ElektraInitiative/libelektra/src/plugins/hexcode/README.md

 ## Usage ##

-Add `ccode` to `infos/needs` for any plugin that you want to be filtered by ccode.
+Add `hexcode` to `infos/needs` for any plugin that you want to be filtered by hexcode.

 Then, additionally define all characters you need to be escaped below `config/needs/chars` in your contract, e.g: